terra-money/terra.js/README.md

 You can find a small JSFiddle example that refreshes current Oracle votes [here](https://jsfiddle.net/tLm1b527/1/).

-## Terra.js on React Native environment
+## Terra.js in React Native

-Setup a React Native App and install ```node-libs-react-native``` package.
-Following instructions were extracted from https://github.com/parshap/node-libs-react-native
+Setup a React Native App and install ```node-libs-react-native``` package, following instructions from https://github.com/parshap/node-libs-react-native.

-You need to register Node.js native modules by:
+You will need to register Node.js native modules with:

 ```js
 require('node-libs-react-native/globals')
 ```

-Add resolver configuration to metro.config.js
+Also, add resolvers to your `metro.config.js`

 ```js
   resolver: {
     extraNodeModules: require('node-libs-react-native'),